digitalrebar/provision/doc/ux/portal/controlux.rst

 At the top of the screen are a series of blue boxes offering additional functionality:

 * Refresh - Update the Task list with the latest available Stages
-* Filter - Select which Task to list by Available, Key, Name, ReadOnly, and Valid
 * Add - Add a new Task
 * Clone - Clone a Task
 * Delete - Delete a Task